fedidat/HexoSite/source/_posts/510-intro-to-graal.md

 Let's dive into a practical example of the powerful polyglot feature of GraalVM, with its strong interoperability between languages.

 Since there are so many combinations between languages, this is still work in progress.
 For example, `graalpython` can still not import external modules, and Javascript has the strongest interop right now.
 However, all available languages can interop to some extent, which I think is amazing.
-[This page](https://www.graalvm.org/docs/reference-manual/polyglot/#how-to-build-polyglot-applications) neatly shows how get from each language to the others.
+[This page](https://www.graalvm.org/docs/reference-manual/polyglot/#how-to-build-polyglot-applications) neatly shows how to get from each language to the others.

 Now, I'll be running a Java thread race based on [this demo](http://www.java2s.com/Code/Java/Threads/ThreadRaceDemo.htm).
 Here is my thread: